VaishniNanji/SQL_Project_Data_Job_Analysis/README.md

 ORDER BY
     salary_year_avg DESC;
 ```
-Here is a breakdown of the most demanded skills for the top 10 highest paying Data Analyst jobs in 2023:
+Here is a breakdown of the most demanded skills for the top 10 highest-paying Data Analyst jobs in 2023:
 - **SQL** is leading with a count of 8.
 - **Python** follows closely with a count of 7.
 - **Tableau** is the third most in-demand skill with a count of 6.